ahmadalbadawi/ahmadalbadawi.github.io/_pages/research.md

 ---

 <p class="intro">
   Research themes, signature work, and ongoing projects in cryptography, privacy-preserving machine learning, and hardware acceleration.
+For the agenda behind this work, see my <a href="/research/statement/">research statement</a>.
 </p>

 ## Themes